Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: Experiments

 For document and chart understanding, we evaluate the model's ability to comprehend complex layouts and the relationships between visual elements.
 We start with AI2D~\citep{kembhavi2016diagram} for understanding schematic diagrams followed by a ChartQA~\citep{masry2022chartqa}, a challenging dataset of human-generated question-answer pairs on various charts and plots.

 \end{itemize}

 We use the openly available 8B, 13B, and 34B models from Cambrian-1 ~\citep{tong2024cambrian}.
 These models are built upon Llama-3 8B~\citep{liu2023visual}, Vicuna-1.5 13B~\citep{vicuna2023}, and Nous-Yi 34B~\citep{young2024yi} for language processing.
 For vision, they incorporate a combination of architectures including ViT from SigLIP~\citep{zhai2023sigmoid, radford2021learning}, DINOv2~\citep{oquabdinov2}, and ConvNeXt-XXL~\citep{liu2022convnet}.
-Our main results are generated by taking a majority vote among these three models.
+Our main results are generated by taking a majority vote of the answers among these three models.
+The code is available online at \url{https://github.com/divyam3897/multimodal-spectrum}.